-This article dissecting Ben Graham’s Simple Way investment strategy was written by Evan Bleker.
-Evan is a private investor and founder of The Broken Leg.
+This article dissecting Ben Graham's Simple Way investment strategy was written by Evan Bleker.
+Evan is a private investor and founder of Broken Leg Investing.

 In 1975, Ben Graham packed everything he learned over a lifetime of investing into his final investment strategy, Ben Graham's Simple Way.

 Given that this strategy was built on the culmination of a lifetime of exceptional investing... was it Graham's best ever strategy?

 And, if it's so simple, where does it leave value investors who are still clinging to Security Analysis?

 When classic value investors pick stocks they usually do so using the framework that Graham established in his highly regarded series, Security Analysis.
 When I started out as a value investor, I made sure to read the classic texts over a number of times, soaking up every ounce of knowledge that Ben laid out.
 I was convinced that value investing was the only rational way to pick stocks and that Graham's bible of finance was my ticket to large returns.

 I would come home from university and park myself in my parent's den, flipping through pages, pencil in hand, taking copious notes so I could retain every drop of wisdom.
 I wasn't doing anything special - many classic value investors do the same thing.
 What I didn't realize, however, was that I was studying what Graham himself had labeled a dated framework.